t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 ## Architecture

-The components of a RESTful system are assigned one of two roles: client or server.
+The components of a RESTful system are assigned one or both of two roles: client or server.
-User agents are always in the client role and have the initiative to issue requests.
-Intermediaries (such as forward proxies and reverse proxies) implement both roles, but only forward requests to other intermediaries or origin servers.
-They can also translate requests to different protocols, for instance, as CoAP-HTTP cross-proxies.

 Note that the terms "client" and "server" refer only to the roles that the nodes assume for a particular message exchange.
 The same node might act as a client in some communications and a server in others.
+Classic user agents (e.g., Web browsers) are always in the client role and have the initiative to issue requests.
+Origin servers always have the server role and govern over the resources they host.

 ~~~~~~~~~~~~~~~~~~~
  ________                       _________